hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 6. With the use of `transaction_id` to retrieve entity metadata rows should we consider a caching and or db mapping to extract the entityId and timestamp?
 Ans: For now caching and internal db mapping not needed.
 We'll simply do 2 calls to get transaction info and then contract details.
+7. How should we expose Hedera child transactions under `/api/v1/contracts/{id}/results/{timestamp}` and `/api/v1/contracts/results/{transactionId}`?
+Users can get a flattened list of parent and child transactions via `/api/v1/transaction/{transactionId}` and use that to query the contract results.